Chizzy/pizzabot/Readme.md

 Once inside the folder "pizzabot", you can run this app, running in your command line the following command: **npm run ./pizzabot "5x5 (0, 0) (1, 3) (4, 4) (4, 2) (4, 2) (0, 1) (3, 2) (2, 3) (4, 1)"**.
 This will return a string of instructions.

-### Alternative 2 - Sending data with Curl -X Post:
+### Alternative 2 - Using Curl -X Post to do a Post request:

 First you need to run the Express server, by running **npm run start-server** and after in a second terminal you can run **echo '5x5 (1, 2) (3, 4)' | curl -X POST -d @- http://localhost:9292/pizzabot**.